pantheon-systems/documentation/source/_docs/mobile-redirection.md

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
 The following instructions will enable automatic redirects for the domain associated with the site's Live environment.
-If you wish to test redirects on another environment, you will need to add a subdomain (e.g. `m-test.example.com`) to the Test environment then configure the subdomain on CloudFlare with the provided DNS records.</div>
+To test redirects on another environment, you will need to add a subdomain (e.g. <code> m-test.example.com</code>) to the Test environment and configure the subdomain on CloudFlare with the provided DNS records.</div>

 ## Add the Mobile Domain to Live
-1. From the Live environment of the Site Dashboard, select **Domains/HTTPS**.
+1. Go to the Live environment on your Site Dashboard, and select **Domains/HTTPS**.
 2. Add the domain you intend to use for the mobile-optimized site (e.g. `m.example.com`).
 Take note of the recommended DNS records for the subdomain.

 ## Enable Mobile Redirection on CloudFlare